holunda-io/camunda-bpm-correlate/docs/introduction/features.md

-The library supports the following features:
+Currently, the library supports the following features:

 ## General